CsillaFarkas/ParetoPick-R/README.md

   * AHP needs another visualisation - each pair in different tab - only show results if inconsistency acceptable
   * convert_optain requires some failsafe controls for empty values

-* Visualising tab:
-  * tables are not super clear - add unit and show when hovered

 * Analysis tab
-  * HTML download for measure implementation maps
+  * HTML download for measure implementation maps - might be possible with replotting and individual saving and stitching back together
-  * no replotting when table is touched, that is so annoying

 * AHP
   * keep ticks and remove labels on top (probably obsolete with restructure)